Skiddle

-Skiddle is a primary ticket outlet and online events guide based in the UK, with offices in Manchester, Liverpool, London and Preston dealing with event bookings, registrations, promotion and online ticket sales.
+Skiddle Ltd is a primary ticket outlet and online events guide based in the UK, with offices in Manchester, Liverpool, London and Preston dealing with event bookings, registrations, promotion and online ticket sales.

 It concentrates its core business in the three main areas of gigs, clubs and festivals, plus lifestyle events such as food and drink, sports, days out and entertainment.

 The company has a gross turnover in excess of £100 million and over 70 employees.

 History

 Skiddle was launched in May 2001 initially as a What's on Guide for Preston in Lancashire.
 It was incorporated as Skiddle Ltd in January 2006.
-In February 2014 Skiddle acquired new 5000 sqft premises in Longridge to support expansion.
+In February 2014, Skiddle acquired new 5000 sqft premises in Longridge to support expansion.

-In August 2015 Skiddle launched an iOS app with mobile 'box office' functionality.
+In August 2015, Skiddle launched an iOS app with mobile 'box office' functionality.
 The app works with Bluetooth printers and iZettle card-readers, allowing tickets to be purchased and printed closer to gig start times.

-In November 2015 the firm announced an intern program with the University of Salford, with the aim of giving students insights into the industry and to develop journalism skills.
+In November 2015, the firm announced an intern program with the University of Salford, with the aim of giving students insights into the industry and to develop journalism skills.

 Industry involvement

-In 2013 Skiddle announced its white-label ticket shop, already in use by Mixmag, would also be powering Debenhams' Box Office.
-During October 2015 Skiddle was chosen as the official ticket website for the BBC Radio 1Xtra Live event in Leeds.
+In 2013, Skiddle announced its white-label ticket shop, already in use by Mixmag, would also be powering Debenhams' Box Office.
+During October 2015, Skiddle was chosen as the official ticket website for the BBC Radio 1Xtra Live event in Leeds.

 Skiddle has sponsored a range of festivals, tents and gigs mainly in the UK.